 As if I haven’t done it previously before, it is a love and hate task for me to write about the more embarrassing parts of myself (i.e. read here my bad habits I’m working on).
-It feels very vulnerable but therapeutic at the same time doing a PSA kind of thing letting people know of my stupid decisions.
+I feel very vulnerable but writing about them has been therapeutic at the same time; it’s like doing a PSA kind of thing letting people know of my stupid decisions.

 As promised in my previous post about money, the poison that I chose to write today are the worst financial decisions I’ve made, so far.
 Believe me when I say a part of me still cringes from the insides when I think about them.